 You know how certain wood species can yellow or redden with age and develop a patina as they collect surface scratches and dents?
 Laminates don’t react to age and wear in the same way.
 So how will your laminate floor perform over time?
 Will it be ravaged by time or look exactly the same as the day you installed it?
 A lot depends on the quality you pick and how and where your floor is used.

 A laminate floor is perfect for just about any indoor space.
 Laminate cores react less to extremes in humidity than solid wood does.
 Having said that, laminate is not an appropriate choice for spaces where high moisture or humidity levels are continuously present.
 It’s generally not a good idea to install laminate in bathrooms, laundry rooms, indoor/outdoor spaces or anywhere else water or encounters with wet objects are likely to occur.
-Check here for more where to install it dos and don’ts.

 One of the great features of laminate floors is that they tend not to react to sunlight and aging the way wood species do.
 For instance, cherry hardwood will change drastically over the years whereas cherry laminate will stay the same color as the day you bought it.
 Having said that, the better the warranty on your laminate, the better it will resist fade and discoloration.
 Let the AC ratings be your guide in establishing quality.